2010 Donegal South-West by-election: Campaign

 An opinion poll in the week prior to polling gave Pearse Doherty 40% of the first preference vote, with Fianna Fáil's Brian O'Domhnaill with 19%.

 On 22 November, Taoiseach Brian Cowen announced his intention to call a general election in early 2011, once the budget had been passed.
 Candidate Anne Sweeney unofficially withdrew on 23 November and advised voters to boycott the by-election, describing it as "a complete farce" given the likelihood of a proximate general election.

+Result

+Following the redistribution of Thomas Pringle's votes, Pearse Doherty was deemed elected on the fourth count.